dz2701/Soundtrack_of_life/index.md

 <br/>

-<p>Every year in South Korean schools, we went on “educational” trips (수련회) to different parts of the country, with friends and teachers to have fun.<br/> In every 수련회, we always had an event called 레크레이션 (recreation), where it was mainly icebreakers and having fun with various activities, including group dancing and performances.<br/> TT was the song that a group performed in my very last 수련회.
+<p>Every year in South Korean schools, we went on “educational” trips (수련회) to different parts of the country, with friends and teachers to have fun.<br/> In every 수련회, we always had an event called 레크레이션 (recreation), where it was mainly icebreakers and having fun with various activities, including group dances and performances.<br/>TT was the song that a group performed in my very last 수련회.
 I can still remember one of my close friends was on stage, and we were recording and making fun of that one mistake she made. <br/></p>

 <br/>